-- 1. If an injury requires an ambulance or is considered life threatening, call 911 immediately. - If someone was injured, contact the emergency contact of the injured party. - 3.
+- 1. If an injury requires an ambulance or is considered life threatening, call 911 immediately. - 2.
+If someone was injured, contact the emergency contact of the injured party. - 3.
 Contact the Sport Club Assistant Director Dale Russell 813-380-5237 and the ATC Brianna Woodworth 207-671-8810 at the first possible chance to report the accident. - 4.
 Complete the Accident Report Form at the scene of the accident.
-The form can be found on the Sport Club website, it is very important that this form be thoroughly in case of litigation. - 5.
+The form can be found in the Sport Club Office, on the IMLeagues website, or copies can be obtained from the Sport Club Coordinator to be kept with individual clubs and should accompany the club on any trip.
+It is very important that this form be thoroughly filled in blue or black ink out in case of litigation. - 5.
 Submit the Accident Report Form to the Sport Club Office within 48 hours of the accident so proper follow-up can begin.